AAroNZH11/Performance_RGM_Networkx/README.md

 ## Acknowledgement

-Thanks for Dr. Nikos Pitsianis, Dr. Dimitris Floros and Dr. Xiaobai Sun for their valuable comments
+Thanks for Dr. Nikos Pitsianis, Dr. Dimitris Floros and Dr. Xiaobai Sun for their valuable comments.